wyhitcs/team-letsencrypt/draftv1.md

 ###2.5.3 Evolution History of Variability and Configurability

-The Let’s Encrypt had already included many features in the first released version.
+Let’s Encrypt has already included the most important features in its first release.
 More features are added in the following releases.
 The contributions focus mainly on the support for Operation Systems, different versions of python, improvements of configuration file and command line flags, support for new plugins, and implementations of more ACME challenge solutions.

 Release note is a good method to figure out the evolution history.
 To see the changes of the given releases in Let’s Encrypt , we inspect the GitHub milestone for the following releases: